overnest/strongdoc-docs/docs/docs/User Accounts & Access Control.md

 </TabItem>
 </Tabs>

-> You can only promote users that are in your organization.
+> This can only be called by an administrator of the organization.

 ### Demote User